Nolumweb/alx-system_engineering-devops/0x00-shell_basics/README.md

-1. Wrote a script that prints the absolute path name of the current working directory
+1.Wrote a script that prints the absolute path name of the current working directory

 2.Wrote a script that displays the contents list of current directory